Cindy Prado Slays In Tiffany Blue Bikini On The Tennis Court

 Cindy’s bikini bottoms were just as revealing, and only a small piece of fabric covered her NSFW parts.
 A dainty white bow was stitched into the middle of the garment’s front.
 The suit’s sides tied high on her hips, and the strings tumbled down her sculpted thighs.
 Though she was posed on the tennis court, she did not appear to be ready to play and was barefoot for the shoot.
 The remaining few images showed her posing on the tennis court.

-Cindy did not add any jewelry to her look, but opted to shield her eyes from the sun with a trendy bucket cap.
-She appeared to wear a small amount of glam that included defined brows, eyeliner, mascara, and blush.
+Cindy did not add any jewelry to her look, and opted to shield her eyes from the sun with a trendy bucket cap.
+She appeared to wear a small amount of makeup that included defined brows, eyeliner, mascara, and blush.

 “Love this look, babe,” one follower gushed alongside a red heart and heart-eye emoji.